What Business Problems Does AWS Solve?

 AWS S3 stands for Amazon Simple Storage Service.

-It's a bucket that stores Object.
+It's a bucket that stores objects.

-An S3 object has:
+An S3 object has the following:

 metadata: name-value pairs